jugyo/SublimeSnippetMaker/README.md

 ## Usage

-Execute the 'Make Snippet' command in the Command Palette.
+Select text for snippet then execute the `Make Snippet` command in the Command Palette.